-- (a) The period of Ineligibility shall be four years where: - (i) The anti-doping rule violation does not involve a Specified Substance, unless the Athlete or other Person can establish that the anti-doping rule violation was not intentional. - (ii) The anti-doping rule violation involves a Specified Substance and World Sailing can establish that the anti-doping rule violation was intentional. - (b) If Regulation 21.10.2(a) does not apply, the period of Ineligibility shall be two years. - (c) As used in Regulations 21.10.2 and 21.10.3, the term "intentional" is meant to identify those Athletes who cheat.
-The term therefore requires that the Athlete or other Person engaged in conduct which he or she knew constituted an anti-doping rule violation or knew that there was a significant risk that the conduct might constitute or result in an anti-doping rule violation and manifestly disregarded that risk.

-An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall be rebuttably presumed to be not intentional if the substance is a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition.

-An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall not be considered intentional if the substance is not a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition in a context unrelated to sport performance.
+- 21.10.2.1 The period of Ineligibility, subject to Regulation 21.10.2.4, shall be four (4) years where: - 21.10.2.1.1 The anti-doping rule violation does not involve a Specified Substance or a Specified Method, unless the Athlete or other Person can establish that the anti-doping rule violation was not intentional. - 21.10.2.1.2 The anti-doping rule violation involves a Specified Substance or a Specified Method and World Sailing can establish that the anti-doping rule violation was intentional. - 21.10.2.2 If Regulation 21.10.2.1 does not apply, subject to Regulation 21.10.2.4.1, the period of Ineligibility shall be two (2) years. - 21.10.2.3 As used in Regulation 21.10.2, the term "intentional" is meant to identify those Athletes or other Persons who engage in conduct which they knew constituted an anti-doping rule violation or knew that there was a significant risk that the conduct might constitute or result in an anti-doping rule violation and manifestly disregarded that risk.
+An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall be rebuttably presumed to be not "intentional" if the substance is a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition.
+An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall not be considered "intentional" if the substance is not a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition in a context unrelated to sport performance. - 21.10.2.4 Notwithstanding any other provision in Regulation 21.10.2, where the antidoping rule violation involves a Substance of Abuse: